miselon/nginx-https-proxy/README.md

 # nginx HTTPS proxy
-This repository contains a bash setup script for creating a fully configured nginx HTTPS proxy Docker image for local web development.
+This repository contains a bash script that creates a fully set-up nginx HTTPS proxy for local web development.

 ### How to use it?
 Run the script: